ArkStudioX/ArkStudioX/README.md

 - Project mentoring & developer tooling

 ### How to collaborate
-- For quick questions: DM on Discord (`.9.m.`).
+- Quick questions: DM on Discord (`.9.m.`).
-- For business / collaboration: send a clear brief to **arkstudio@gmail.com**.
+- Business / collaboration: send a brief to **arkstudio@gmail.com**.
-- For open-source contributions: open an issue or a PR in the relevant repo.
+- Open-source contributions: once repos are public, open issues / PRs there.

 </details>